 In August 2016, a federal judge rejected a $100 million class action settlement between Uber and 385,000 drivers in Massachusetts and California.
 The judge argued that the settlement, which had been criticized by many drivers, was not “fair, adequate, and reasonable.”

 Uber class action lawsuits seeking expanded driver benefits and fairer treatment are being filed in many states.
 If you drive for Uber you may be able to join an existing class action, or file a new lawsuit against Uber.
-Even if you live in California or Massachusetts, where Uber lawsuits have settled, we may be able to help you.
+Even if you live in California or Massachusetts, where Uber lawsuits have settled, our legal team may be able to help you.

-To learn all of your rights and options, contact the ClassAction.com legal team for a free case review.
+To learn all of your rights and options, contact us for a free case review.